nefarius/Blazor.EventAggregator/readme.md

 [![NuGet Version](https://img.shields.io/nuget/v/Nefarius.Blazor.EventAggregator)](https://www.nuget.org/packages/Nefarius.Blazor.EventAggregator/)
 [![NuGet](https://img.shields.io/nuget/dt/Nefarius.Blazor.EventAggregator)](https://www.nuget.org/packages/Nefarius.Blazor.EventAggregator/)

-Blazor.EventAggregator is a lightweight Event Aggregator for Blazor.
+Lightweight Event Aggregator for Blazor.

 Event aggregator is used for indirect component to component communication.
 In event aggregator pattern you have message/event publishers and subscribers.
 In the case of Blazor, component can publish its events and other component(s)